alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 - General comment

 1.2.0 - May, 2008
 !
-Added a new dialog in the administration view to show the data of configured webforms with activated database transport.
+Added a new Administration Tool under Database Management.
 !
 Added a new field type for tables.
 !
 Added word based captchas in english and german
 !
 Added Oracle support